AdaCore/gnatstudio/docs/users_guide/extending.rst

 The customization files support the file:`<project_attribute>` tag, used to declare attributes GPS should support in a project file.
-Attributes that are not supported by GPS are not accessible through the GPS scripting languagues and generate warnings in the :guilabel:`Messages` window.
+Attributes that are not supported by GPS are not accessible through the GPS scripting languages and generate warnings in the :guilabel:`Messages` window.

 Each project attributes has a type typed and can either have a single value or have a set of values (a list).
 Each value can be a free-form string, a